ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 * Refactor in any direction
 * Have both forms starting from any of each.

-Currying and uncurrying should be understood as operations acting on functions the same way addition and substractions are operations acting on numbers.
+Currying and uncurrying should be understood as operations acting on functions the same way addition and subtraction are operations acting on numbers.

 In practice, curried functions are the default form functions should take because:
 - They allow partial application